MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

 ## Debug

 You can start debugging by pressing **F5**.
 Execution pauses on any breakpoints you have set.
 You can also step through code one line at a time, view the values of variables or registers, and even in some cases make changes in code and continue debugging without re-compiling.
-The following illustration shows a debugging session in which execution is stopped on a breakpoint and the values of the data structure are visible in the **Watch Window**.
+The following illustration shows a debugging session in which execution is stopped on a breakpoint.
+The values of the data structure members are visible in the **Watch Window**.

 ![Debugging session](media/vs2017-debug-watch.png "Visual Studio 2017 debugging session")